microsoft/PowerToys/doc/devdocs/readme.md

 - If you are a community contributor, you will not be able to add labels to the issue, in that case just add a comment saying that you started to work on the issue and try to give an estimate for the delivery date.
 - If the work item has a medium/large cost, using the markdown task list, list each sub item and update the list with a check mark after completing each sub item.
 - When opening a PR, follow the PR template.
-- When you'd like the team to take a look, (even if the work is not yet fully-complete), mark the PR as 'Ready For Review' so that the team can review your work and provide comments, suggestions, and request changes.
+- When you'd like the team to take a look, (even if the work is not yet fully-complete), mark the PR as "Ready For Review" so that the team can review your work and provide comments, suggestions, and request changes.
 It may take several cycles, but the end result will be solid, testable, conformant code that is safe for us to merge.
 - When the PR is approved, let the owner of the PR merge it.
 For community contributions the reviewer that approved the PR can also merge it.
 - Use the **Squash and merge** option to merge a PR, if you don't want to squash it because there are logically different commits, use **Rebase and merge**.
 - We don't close issues automatically when referenced in a PR, so after the PR is merged: